-Figure 3.
-Proportion of time spent by adult bald eagles at the Twin Rock, Pinnacle Rock, and West End nests during chick-rearing.
+Figure 5.
+Proportion of time spent by adult bald eagles at the Twin Rocks, Pinnacle Rock, West End, and Seal Rocks nests during chick-rearing.
 At the West End nest, Female 1 is the breeding female and Female 2 is a non-breeding helper.
-The line in the Twin Rocks graph is the best fit for the male; on the West End graph the lines are the best fit for Female 1 (-), Female 2 (-----), and the male (---).
+The lines in the graphs are the best fit for the female (-) and male (-).
+At the West End nest, there is also line of best fit for the non-breeding female (-).